elie.abilahoud@ucd.ie

 The rest of the paper is structured as follows.
 In Section 2 we describe our approach to building a fintech knowledge graph 1 .
 In Section 3 we present FintechBrowser 2 , a tool for presenting and navigating the fintech knowledge graph.
 Finally, in Section 4 we conclude the paper and outline on-going work to extend the knowledge graph and FintechBrowser.

-Towards a fintech knowledge graph
+as a knowledge graph

 We follow a Design Science approach in building our ontology [12] .
 With the objective of maximising our ontology's chances of reuse, we pay special attention to guidelines 2 and 4 on the relevance of the research and the value of the contribution as described by Hevner et al. To this end, we have assembled an advisory committee of domain experts in financial services, in fintech and in technology [10] to observe, assist and assess.
 The ontology architecture is described in Figure 1 (Top left).
 A core module contains definitions of OWL classes, object properties and restrictions representing the main actors of the fintech ecosystem and the relationships among them.
 Extension modules build on top of the core one to add further concepts as we learn about them or as they become relevant to the applications/queries this ontology underpins.
 For example, we are designing an extension to represent innovation programs and accelerators and another extension to represent conferences and industry events.
 In addition to these two layers and as our study evolves, the time dimension is becoming more and more relevant to support for example queries about people changing roles or investment trends over time.
 To this end, we are adding time-related information to some concepts, roles and relationships.
 The ontology metrics of the current version of our core ontology module are highlighted in Figure 1 (Right) in a screenshot from Protégé [15] .